 Russellville Gender Discrimination Attorney

-The Civil Rights Act of 1963 and the Equal Pay Act prohibit employers in Arkansas against discriminating on the basis of gender.
+The Civil Rights Act of 1963 and the Equal Pay Act prohibit employers in Alabama against discriminating on the basis of gender.
 In accordance, employers may not take gender into account when making decisions regarding wages, hiring, or promotions.
-They must also make sure that working environments will not be hostile towards a specific gender and that the work atmosphere is not overly sexual.
+They are also required to ensure that working conditions are not hostile toward any one gender and that the environment is not overtly sexual.

 What Must be Proven in a Discrimination Claim?

 Under the Equal Pay act, discrimination can be proven if men and women both work in the same place, do the same job, but are still paid differently.
-Discrimination claims in Russellville can be shown where the employer only hires one gender, promotes employees on the basis of gender, or acts in retaliation against a worker who has complained of employer misconduct.
+Also, discrimination can be proven if the employer in Russellville is only hiring or issuing promotions based on one gender.
+A claim will also prevail if the employer retaliates against workers who seek relief for discrimination.